Winegrowing

 Savoie: the freshness of the mountains

-Savoie, an Alpine region, produces fresh, light wines, perfect for accompanying the local gastronomy.
-Native grape varieties such as Mondeuse and Jacquère produce original wines that are becoming increasingly popular.
+Savoie, an Alpine region, produces fresh, light wines, perfect for accompanying the local cuisine.
+Native grape varieties such as Mondeuse and Jacquère yield original wines that are increasingly appreciated.
+This region offers the opportunity to combine viticulture with mountain tourism.

-Corsica, with its Mediterranean climate and varied soils, produces some unique wines.
-Native grape varieties such as Nielluccio and Sciaccarello give birth to red and rosé wines of character, while Vermentino produces aromatic whites.
+Corsica, with its Mediterranean climate and varied soils, produces unique wines.
+Native grape varieties such as Nielluccio and Sciaccarello give rise to characterful red and rosé wines, while Vermentino offers aromatic whites.

 South-West: a treasure trove of diversity